Rohamunira/rplace-bot/README.md

-# rplace_bot
+# rplace bot
-auto draw image in site https://rplace.live/, my challenge for myself
+auto draw image in site https://rplace.live/, this is my challenge for myself